 WoW Best Healer Class

-The best healers for Raids are still Discipline Priests and Holy Paladins.
-Restoration Shamans, however, are also a perfect choice.
+The best healers for Raids are still Discipline Priests, Holy Paladins and Restoration Shamans.
+At Mythic+ Paladins and Shamans are also a perfect choice.

 While everything is quite clear with the PvE section, the choice of healers for PvP activities depends mostly on the team, so choose whatever you like and whatever is suitable in a concrete situation.